 3. Nurture a Culture of Collaboration

 No matter how big or small your business is, you’ve got to get everyone playing in the same sandbox if you want those best practices to really stick.
 Encourage your team to share ideas, even the wacky ones (“What if we communicate solely in song lyrics?”).
 You never know which off-the-wall suggestion might spark the next big breakthrough.
+Paying attention to your employees really does matter, as they’re the ones who can tell you the problems on the ground.
+Whether people are complaining of pain when sitting too much (therefore need better ergonomics) or they’re telling you that your safety signs are inadequate, you need to pay attention.
 Plus, open communication lines can help you spot potential problems before they snowball into full-blown catastrophes—kind of like noticing a small leak before your office turns into a water park.

 4. Learn From the Unplanned